Direct Telemetry Access: Conclusion

 \section{Conclusion}

-In this paper, we presented Direct Telemetry Access (DTA), an optimized telemetry collection solution for moving, aggregating, and indexing reports from switches to collectors' memory.
-We designed a custom protocol that enables reporters (switches reporting telemetry data) to interact with translators (the ToR switch directly connected to a collector).
-Reporters send telemetry data using our novel and expressive primitives that allows integration with telemetry systems such as INT.
-Translators aggregate the received data and trigger standard RDMA calls toward their associated collector.
+We presented Direct Telemetry Access (DTA), a new telemetry collection system optimized for storing reports from switches to collectors' memory.
+We built DTA on top of RDMA and provided novel and expressive primitives that allow easy integration with existing telemetry solutions.

-DTA can write to our key-value store over $100$ million INT path traces per second, without any CPU processing, $13$x better than the CPU-based state-of-the-art, or up to a $55$x gain in the case of INT postcard aggregation.
-When the received data can be recorded sequentially as in the case of event-telemetry {reports, we can store over $1$ billion reports per second, ${\approx}143$x faster than state-of-the-art.} When used with Marple for query-based telemetry, DTA improves on the state-of-the-art \mbox{collection speeds by one-to-two orders of magnitude.}
+DTA can write to our key-value store over $400$M INT reports per second, without any CPU processing, $16$x better than the state-of-the-art collector.
+When the received data can be recorded sequentially, as in the case of temporally ordered event reports, it can ingest up to a billion reports per second, a $41$x improvement over the state-of-the-art.